 The enclosure needed a window to see the outside however.
 As such I opened a rectangular hole, and added a polycarbonate plastic window, secured by four screws and isolated by a good layer of hot snot.

-Regarding the smartphone itself, I managed do reflash it to a unofficial port of Cyanogenmod 11, and keep a few tools running, such as:
+Regarding the smartphone itself, I managed do reflash it to a unofficial port of Cyanogenmod 11, and keep specific Android apps running, in particular:

 Some physical modifications were also done.
 As I would not be needing the screen for this application, I focused on keeping only the mainboard in the enclosure, therefore reducing the power consumption and improving the heat dissipation.
 I was satisfied to see that the device booted and worked properly without the screen and touch pad attached: